18 Endowed Chairs

 Laurel Riek

-David R. Miller Endowed Chair in Jacobs School of Engineering
+David R. Miller Endowed Chair in the Jacobs School of Engineering

 Riek leads research in human-robot interaction, assistive and accessible technology, embodied AI, and health informatics.
 Her lab designs and develops new robotics and embodied AI technologies to support disabled people, healthcare workers, and community members.
 Riek’s recent work has applications in the areas of neurorehabilitation, dementia caregiving, and emergency medicine.
 She adopts a health equity, human-centered, community-driven approach, centering the voices and ideas of people who are marginalized to ensure any technology created is both well-aligned to their needs and reflective of their ideas.
 Riek also holds an appointment in the Department of Emergency Medicine.